mastodon/documentation/content/en/user/run-your-own.md

 - A **domain name**.
 This is how you and others will access your server and how you and your users will be identified on the network.

-  **How to get**: Namecheap, Gandi, Hover, or any of the large number of domain name registrars.
-A domain comes with an annual cost, that varies depending on the choice of domain name.
+  **How to get**: Namecheap, Gandi, Hover, or one of the many existing domain name registrars.
+A domain comes with an annual cost, which varies depending on the choice of domain name.
 - A **VPS** (Virtual Private Server).
-Something that will run the Mastodon code, that will always be connected to the internet.
+Something that will run the Mastodon code, which should always be connected to the internet.

-  **How to get**: DigitalOcean, Hetzner, Exoscale, Scaleway, any of the large number of hosting providers.
+  **How to get**: DigitalOcean, Hetzner, Exoscale, Scaleway, or one of the many existing hosting providers.
 A VPS comes with a monthly or annual cost that varies depending on hardware specifications.
-- An **e-mail provider**.
-Mastodon needs to send confirmation links and various notifications through e-mail, and hosting your own SMTP server, while possible, is much more difficult to do reliably than to use a third-party provider.
+- An **email provider**.
+Mastodon needs to send confirmation links and various notifications through email, and hosting your own SMTP server, while possible, is much more difficult to do reliably than to use a third-party provider.

-  **How to get**: Mailgun, SparkPost, Postmark, Sendgrid, any of the large number of e-mail hosting providers that expose a SMTP API.
-An email provider comes with a monthly or annual cost, usually based on volume of e-mails sent.
+  **How to get**: Mailgun, SparkPost, Postmark, Sendgrid, or any email hosting provider that exposes an SMTP API.
+An email provider comes with a monthly or annual cost, usually based on the volume of emails sent.
-- (optionally) an **Object storage provider**.
-Mastodon can save files that you and your users upload on the hard disk drive of the VPS it runs on; however, the hard disk drive is usually not infinite, and can be difficult to upgrade later.
-An object storage provider gives you practically infinite metered file storage.
+- An **Object Storage provider** (optional).
+Mastodon can save files that you and your users upload on the storage of the VPS it runs on; however, the storage is often limited in space, and it can be difficult to upgrade later.
+An object storage provider gives a way to store files separately from your VPS, which is useful if your VPS has a small storage limit.

   **How to get**: Amazon S3, Exoscale, Wasabi, Google Cloud, anything that exposes either an S3-compatible or OpenStack Swift-compatible API.
 An object storage provider comes with a monthly cost based on the number and size of files stored, as well as how often they are accessed.